srcfl/srcful-documentation/docs/overview.md

 # Srcful Documentation

+## Participate in shaping the future of energy with Srcful

+### What is Srcful?
+Srcful primarily exists to accelerate and facilitate the expansion of renewable energy sources.
+Srcful aims to build the world’s largest virtual power plant (VPP).
+We build the VPP by connecting Decentralized Energy Resources (DERs), such as solar plants and battery storage, into a decentralized network.

 **Our mission: Accelerate solar power.**

-## Participate in shaping the future of energy with Srcful's technology
+### How does it work?
+By connecting your solar inverter to our Energy Gateway, you will be rewarded for your verified green energy production.
+In a later stage, you will also be rewarded for letting us control your solar plant, to help stabilize the energy grid.

-Our documentation covers everything from the Srcful Energy Gateway to API documentation and other developer resources.
+Our documentation covers everything from the Srcful Energy Gateway to Tokenomics and other important resources.
 It also contains the [Srcful Whitepaper](/whitepaper/), which comprehensively details the foundational principles, technological architecture, and strategic vision of Srcful.<br />

-We are committed to sustainability and ensuring that our users have a seamless experience, which is why we put a heavy emphasis on maintaining our documentation, providing users a one-stop destination for reliable information and effortless navigation.
+We are committed to sustainability and ensuring that our users have a seamless experience, which is why we put a heavy emphasis on maintaining our documentation.

-Join us in exploring the exciting possibilities of a smart, decentralized grid with Srcful.
+Join us in exploring the exciting possibilities of a smart, decentralized energy grid with Srcful.

 ## Getting started: Srcful Simplified

 If you're new to Srcful, we recommend beginning your journey at the [Srcful Simplified](/simplified/) page.
-This section is designed to provide newcomers with an introduction to our platform, ensuring a smooth onboarding experience.
+This section is designed to provide newcomers with an introduction to Srcful.

 ## Explore the Energy Gateway

 Navigate through our [Gateway Documentation](/energy-gateway/) to enravel a wealth of information about the features of our Energy Gateway.<br />

-Our documentation is designed to empower you with the knowledge needed to seamlessly integrate and optimize your experience with our Energy Gateway.
-It provides detailed insights and step-by-step instructions to install your own Gateway.
+The Energy Gateway is available to buy in [RAKwireless store](/https://store.rakwireless.com/products/srcful-energy-gateway/)

 <!-- ### Interested in getting a Gateway? -->

 ## Support and Community